nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 ![$N$-th order symmetric channel](img/NthSC.png){width=25%}

-* Extension of binary symmetric channel for $n$ messages
+* Extension of binary symmetric channel for $n$ symbols
 * $1-p$ chances that symbol has no error
 * $p$ chances that symbol is changed, uniformly to any other (N-1) symbols ($\frac{p}{N-1}$ each)